-The Land and Water Conservation Fund (LWCF) is a critical source of funding for the protection of natural resources, the preservation of water quantity and quality, the development of outdoor recreation projects, and increased recreation accessibility for all Americans.20 More than 98% of the nation's counties have a park project that has been funded by the LWCF.21 The LWCF is funded with revenues generated through offshore oil and gas energy development; for every \$1 invested, a yield of \$4 in economic value is realized.
+The Land and Water Conservation Fund (LWCF) is a critical source of funding for the protection of natural resources, the preservation of water quantity and quality, the development of outdoor recreation projects, and increased recreation accessibility for all Americans.
+One than 98% of the nation's counties have a park project that has been funded by the LWCF.
+The LWCF is funded with revenues generated through offshore oil and gas energy development; for every \$1 invested, a yield of \$4 in economic value is realized.
 The LWCF is authorized at \$900 million a year; less than half of the \$40.9 billion in total revenues that have accrued in the LWCF have been appropriated, leaving a balance of approximately \$22 billion.

 In 2020, the bipartisan Great American Outdoors Act was enacted into law, which creates a National Parks and Public Land Legacy Restoration Fund and directs up to \$9.5 billion over five years in unobligated federal mineral revenues - such as royalties from on and offshore oil & gas and renewable energy development on public lands - to address the deferred maintenance backlog at the NPS and other federal agencies with public lands.
 The law also permanently and fully funds the LWCF and ensures its funds are used for its intended purpose.
 It is estimated that fully addressing the NPS deferred maintenance backlog would create or support 108,364 jobs.22 stormwater, often containing agricultural runoff and toxic substances, directly into nearby bodies of water.
-While the primary way to deal with combined sewers is the separation of storm and sanitary sewers, the use of parks as raingardens is an innovative way to manage sustainably. stormwater These green infrastructure systems use the natural environment to manage stormwater and provide a diverse range of ancillary benefits such as aesthetic
+While the primary way to deal with combined sewers is the separation of storm and sanitary sewers, the use of parks as raingardens is an innovative way to manage stormwater sustainably.
+These green infrastructure systems use the natural environment manage stormwater and provide a diverse range of ancillary benefits such as aesthetic value to communities; increasing property values by up to 20%; filtering rain which reduces water pollution and protects drinking water sources; providing up to